zohaib87/xe-plugin/readme.txt

 = 1.2.5 =

-* New Added: debug property in Helpers\Plugin_Options class.
+* New Added: debug property in Helpers\PluginOptions class.
 * Fixed: Some minor bugs.

 = 1.2.4 =